tobu61106f/tobu61106f.github.io/_pages/about.md

 =====
 Hello there, I'm Zhiyun, you can call me **Alex**!

-I'm a Master (of Science) Student at [The **S**tate **U**niversity of **N**ew **Y**ork at Buffalo, School of Engineering and Applied Sciences, Department of Electrical Engineering](https://engineering.buffalo.edu/ee.html), and I have being moved from Shanghai, China to NY, United States for over 10 years (from 2015 to Present, I'm a permanent resident).
+I'm a Master (of Science) Student at [the **S**tate **U**niversity of **N**ew **Y**ork at Buffalo, School of Engineering and Applied Sciences, Department of Electrical Engineering](https://engineering.buffalo.edu/ee.html), and I have being moved from Shanghai, China to NY, United States for over 10 years (from 2015 to Present, I'm a permanent resident).
 Previously I received my *Bachelor of Science, Electrical Engineering* degree from University at Buffalo on June 2025.

 I am interested in Machine Learning, Artificial Intelligence, and Scientific Computational with applications across aborad of Science and Engineering.
 I have broad interests but often work on Reinforcement Learning.